sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 The `businessPartners` function is a callback function that we will register for a specific route.
 It writes the status `200` and a placeholder message to the response.

-Then, add this route to the routes of your application in `application.ts`:
+Then, add this route to the routes of your application in `application.ts` (see `// add the following line to your code`):

 ```JavaScript / TypeScript
 private routes(): void {